 Not sure why, but I wanted to create my own street light.
-It features LEDs, an Arduino controller with WiFi and notifications, resin-cast lenses from silicon molds, 3D printed parts, as well as some store bought piping.
+It features LEDs, an ESP8266 microcontroller with WiFi and notifications, resin-cast lenses from silicon molds, 3D printed parts, as well as some store bought piping.

 I eye-balled the design after staring at pictures of street lights.
 I noticed that they are different everywhere.
 Some have fully round covers, others are cut out like I have.
 Some have small backs, some large.
 Some are black with yellow outlines, some don’t.
 The pro is that I just need to design something close, the con is that there’s no single classic design.